Are casual employees entitled to WorkCover?

 There really is no difference between being a casual worker and a permanent worker for the purposes of an impairment claim.

-Common law claim for damages
+Common law claim lump sum claim

 You can be compensated for pain and suffering and economic loss.